odoo/documentation/content/contributing/documentation/rst_cheat_sheet.rst

 .. code-block:: rst

    .. warning::
-      Use this to require the reader to proceed with caution with what is described in the warning.
+      Use this admonition to require the reader to proceed with caution with what is described in the warning.

 Render
 ~~~~~~

 .. warning::
-   Use this to require the reader to proceed with caution with what is
+   Use this admonition to require the reader to proceed with caution with what is described in the
-   described in the warning.
+   warning.

 .. _contributing/danger: